A Glossary of Academic Terms

 The vocabulary of college and college life can be bewildering.
 Concentration?
 GEU?
 Bachelor of Arts?
 FAFSA?
 College admissions staff and high school counselors use these terms every day.

 What does it all mean?

 Academic advisor: Your designated advisor will give you advice and general guidance on issues related to academic planning and student success.
-At LSC, he or she will help you choose classes and make sure you’re taking the right courses for your degree.
-At LSC, all academic advisors are full-time faculty members.
+At Lyndon, he or she will help you choose classes and make sure you’re taking the right courses for your degree.
+All academic advisors here are full-time faculty members.

 Associate’s degree: The degree typically awarded after two years of full-time study.
-At LSC, it requires 62 credits.
+At Lyndon, it requires 62 credits.

 Audit: To register and attend a course(s) on a no-grade, no-credit basis.
 Students should indicate that they will audit a course when they register.
 Auditing requires permission of the registrar and the course instructor.

 Award Package: A school’s financial aid offer; it may include scholarships, grants, and work-study.

 Bachelor’s Degree: An academic program consisting of 122 credits, including completion of the General Education Unit and course requirements for each major.
 Programs are designed so that most students finish in four years, provided the student enrolls in and successfully completes 15–16 credits per semester.

 Common App: A general application for admission accepted by more than 450 colleges and universities throughout the United States and abroad.
 Lyndon accepts the Common App.